holyjak/Testofill-chrome-extension/README.md

 Installation
 ---------------

+First, clone/download this repository.

-Open the Extensions page in Chrome, check "Developer mode" and click "Load unpacked extension...", navigate to the `src`` directory.
+Next, open the Extensions page in Chrome, check "Developer mode" and click "Load unpacked extension...", navigate to the `src`` directory of this repo.
 (You can then also click "Pack extension...".)

 ChangeLog
 ----------------